codac-team/codac/doc/doc/tutorial/01-basics/index.rst

 This was an initial overview of what is Interval Analysis.
 Now, we will introduce concepts from Constraint Programming and see how the two approaches can be coupled for solving problems.

 In robotics, **constraints** are coming from the equations of the robot.
 They can be for instance the evolution function :math:`\mathbf{f}` or the observation equation with :math:`\mathbf{g}`.
-In the case of :abbr:`SLAM (Simultaneous Localization And Mapping)`, we may also define a constraint to express the inter-relations between different states :math:`\mathbf{x}_1`, :math:`\mathbf{x}_2` at times :math:`t_1`, :math:`t_2`, for instance when a landmark has been seen two times.
+In the case of :abbr:`SLAM (Simultaneous Localization And Mapping)`, we may also define a constraint to express the inter-temporal relation between different states :math:`\mathbf{x}_1`, :math:`\mathbf{x}_2` at times :math:`t_1`, :math:`t_2`, for instance when a landmark has been seen two times.

 Now, we want to apply the constraints in order to solve our problem.
 In the Constraint Programming community, we apply constraints on **domains** that represent sets of feasible values.
-The previously mentionned sets (intervals, boxes, tubes) will be used as domains.
+The previously mentioned sets (intervals, boxes, tubes) will be used as domains.

 We will use **contractors** to implement constraints on sets.
 They are mathematical operators used to *contract* (reduce) a set, for instance a box, without losing any feasible solution.
 This way, contractors can be applied safely any time we want on our domains.